Benjamin Moore Dark Harbor is a dark, enticing bluish-green paint color that exhibits a rich and stark feel in a room.

 Generally, you can consider painting all the walls in this paint color (if the size allows), for a Victorian or Edwardian look.

-Else, use the paint on the accent wall to add contrast, depth, and quirkiness.
+Otherwise, use the paint on the accent wall to add contrast, depth, and quirkiness.

 For the throw pillows and accessories, use mustard, light gray, and various geometric patterns (in black and white) to complete the palette.